 Once all questions are completed, the test is instantly scored.
 Results indicate whether the respondent likely shows high, moderate, or low indicators of autism spectrum disorder based on their answers.
 A breakdown of scores in each subdomain is provided for further insight.
 In-depth resources on pursuing formal diagnosis are also supplied if the test detects a moderate to high probability of ASD.

-The Heywise Autism Test was developed using clinical data and current diagnostic criteria to provide an accurate autism screening tool for adults.
+The Heywise Autism Test was developed using clinical data.
+It also utilizes current diagnostic criteria.
+This ensures it provides an accurate autism screening tool for adults.
 Heywise developed and fine-tuned the questionnaire based on research on behaviors and traits specific to autism spectrum disorder.

-Studies have shown that the test has a 97% accuracy rate for detecting autism in adults of average intelligence or more significance.
+The test has a 97% accuracy rate for detecting autism.
+It is effective for adults of average intelligence or more significance.
 This was based on a clinical trial of 50 participants with a formal autism diagnosis who took the Heywise test.
 It correctly identified 49 out of 50 users as likely being on the autism spectrum based on their test responses.

 For users with no prior ASD diagnosis, the test demonstrated a false positive rate of just 2%.
 Among neurotypical adults, only 2% were inaccurately identified as potentially having ASD.
 This confirms the test’s precision in distinguishing autism traits versus typical neurology.

-The high degree of accuracy stems from the questionnaire’s comprehensive coverage of the complete profile of social, communicative, cognitive, and behavioral characteristics associated with autism.
+The questionnaire’s comprehensive coverage of the complete profile ensures a high degree of accuracy.
+It includes social, communicative, cognitive, and behavioral characteristics associated with autism.
 The test was calibrated against gold-standard diagnostic tools like ADOS-2 and ADI-R to ensure alignment with crucial autism criteria.

-While not a replacement for formal clinical evaluation, the Heywise Autism Test provides a reliable initial indicator of the likelihood of ASD.
+The Heywise Autism Test is not a replacement for formal clinical evaluation.
+However, it provides a reliable initial indicator of the likelihood of ASD.
 For adults seeking an easily accessible first step in exploring an autism diagnosis, the test delivers ample data and insights.

 The Heywise Autism Test provides users with a detailed breakdown of results after completing the questionnaire.
 This allows you to analyze your autism traits and see which areas indicate higher or lower ASD tendencies.

-Your complete results include your overall autism spectrum score, which falls into one of three likelihood categories – high, moderate, or low probability of having ASD.
+Your complete results include your overall autism spectrum score.
+This score falls into one of three likelihood categories.
+These categories are high, moderate, or low probability of having ASD.
 Those with moderate or high probability are encouraged to seek a formal diagnosis.

 You also receive your subdomain scores across two categories:

-Social/communication skills – This covers making eye contact, reading facial expressions, understanding spoken cues, developing friendships, engaging in conversation, exhibiting empathy, and more.
+Social/communication skills – This covers making eye contact, reading facial expressions, and understanding spoken cues.
+It also includes developing friendships, engaging in conversation, and exhibiting empathy.
+These skills encompass more areas beyond these examples.
 Higher scores signal challenges in social-communicative areas frequently impacted by autism.

-Restrictive/repetitive behaviors: This encompasses tendencies like adherence to routines, highly focused interests, repetitive motions, sensitivity to certain stimuli, and reactions to changes in environment and setting.
+Restrictive/repetitive behaviors: This includes tendencies like adherence to routines and highly focused interests.
+It also involves repetitive motions and sensitivity to certain stimuli.
+Additionally, there are reactions to changes in environment and setting.
 Higher scores align with rigid or restrictive behaviors commonly seen in ASD.

 Analyzing your subdomain scores can pinpoint which facets of autism spectrum disorder are more or less pronounced in your case.
 Comparing scores arm you with insights when considering your next steps.
 Pursuing a formal autism evaluation is recommended for anyone showing moderate to high indicators.

-If your Heywise Autism Test results reveal a moderate or high probability that you’re on the autism spectrum, the next recommended step is to pursue an official autism diagnosis.
+Download Checklist Instantly →Your Heywise Autism Test results might reveal a moderate probability that you’re on the autism spectrum.
+They might also show a high probability.
+In either case, you should take the next recommended step.
+Pursue an official autism diagnosis.

 Here’s an overview of how to go about getting clinically evaluated for autism spectrum disorder as an adult:

 While the process takes time and coordination, undergoing comprehensive autism testing is imperative to gain an accurate, thorough diagnostic assessment.
-If your screening results indicate a likelihood of ASD, take the next step toward confirming your status and accessing supportive care.
+If your screening results indicate a likelihood of ASD, take the next step to confirm your status.
+Begin accessing supportive care.

 Receiving an autism spectrum disorder diagnosis as an adult can be both validating and challenging.
 While diagnosing autism is critically important, the pathway does not end there.
 Pursuing ongoing support and resources for autism in adulthood is critical to successfully managing life on the spectrum.